jwalton/rust-book-abridged/docs/ch19/ch19-05-macros.md

 ## Procedural Macros for Generating Code from Attributes

-A _procedural macro_ is a Rust function that takes in a `TokenStream` of some input source code and produces `TokenStream` of some generated code.
+A _procedural macro_ is a Rust function that takes in a `TokenStream` of some input source code and produces a `TokenStream` of some generated code.
 There are three kinds of procedural macros: custom derive, attribute-like, and function-like.
 When we `#[derive()]` a trait, it's going through a custom-derive macro.

-Right now procedural macros need to be defined in their own special crate for technical reasons we're going to hand wave away for this book.
+Procedural macros need to be defined in their own special crate for technical reasons we're going to hand wave away for this book, although this will likely change in the future.

 ### How to Write a Custom `derive` Macro